-Google, which is behind Flutter trying to invade slowly the kingdom that React Native owns.
+Flutter is strongly backed by Google and is on the rise to invade the kingdom that React Native owns.
 Cross-platform app development is creating the buzz owing to its capability of developing apps that could be used on a host of platforms.

-And the reason why Google has invested into the framework is the market related to cross-platform app development is expected to reach $7.5 billion by this year and Google is wishing to take the lion’s share home by introducing Flutter as a way to develop such apps.
+The reason why Google has invested into the framework is the market related to cross-platform app development is expected to reach $7.5 billion by this year and Google is wishing to take the lion’s share home by introducing Flutter as a way to develop such apps.

+Using React Native for hybrid apps makes it a bit complicated for the app developers to run smoothly through the architect, library, and native components.
 Flutter, on the other hand, makes it easy for the developers to reuse existing code.
 The C++ engine also backs the language, and that gives it bounty points.

 React Native: It is based on native components and works exceptionally well with the sets of Proprietary Widgets.
 It helps to get comprehensively customized UI designs with good interoperability with additional native support.

 Since working with React Native smoothens the process, React Native wins the race for this section against Flutter.

 Google has the upper hand in documentation as it is known how to precisely provide the documentation in the most convenient way for the developers to use Flutter.
 On the other to learn the React Native one has depended on the external development kit and you have to find the documentation for each one.

 Flutter: The process of tooling along with documentation is an extended one.
 And when it comes to documentation, Flutter makes it easier to go through the procedure.
 It further makes it easier for the developers to use the same when documenting their application.
 So, there is no doubt about Flutter being an impressive choice against its counterpart.